 Immunizations

-You want the best for your child and that’s why we recommend following the American Academy of Pediatrics (AAP) and Centers for Disease Control (CDC) guidelines for well child exams and immunizations.
+We want the best for your child and that’s why we recommend following the American Academy of Pediatrics (AAP) guidelines for well child exams and immunizations.

-Immunizations are an effective tool for protecting our children from serious and deadly diseases that plagued children years ago.
-Metropolitan Pediatrics follows the immunization schedules recommended by the CDC and AAP.
-Through extensive research, these schedules are proven to keep children safe and protected from serious illness during vulnerable ages.
+Immunizations remain an important and effective tool for protecting our children from serious and deadly diseases that continue to threaten the health and wellness of our children.
+Metropolitan Pediatrics follows the immunization schedules recommended by the AAP.
+These schedules are based on decades of extensive scientific research to provide the safest and most effective protection.

-Below is the CDC’s recommended child and adolescent immunization schedule Metropolitan Pediatrics follows.
+Below is the recommended child and adolescent immunization schedule Metropolitan Pediatrics follows.

 You can download the Metropolitan Pediatrics vaccine schedule with the link below.